 The Worldwide Harmonized Light-Duty Vehicles Test Procedures (WLTP) are the replacement for the New European Driving Cycle (NEDC) tests which were in use until 1 September 2018.
 Both the old and the new tests are designed to measure exhaust emissions and fuel consumption.
 The WLTP testing cycle is based on real-time data collected world-wide during road use – giving a better representation of everyday driving profiles.
 Every vehicle produced for the EU market is provided with a Certificate of Conformity (CoC document), which, in addition to other information, includes the CO2 emission values from the laboratory test.
 On the basis of this document, registration of the vehicle is possible everywhere in Europe.

-WLTP is the acronym for "Worldwide Harmonized Light-Duty Vehicles Test Procedure".
-This is the test procedure in the EU for the exhaust-emissions and fuel-consumption values for new vehicle types applicable from September 2017.
-This test procedure has been valid for new type approvals for M and N1 category vehicles in the European Union from 01.09.2017 and for all new vehicles from 01.09.2018.
+WLTP stands for "Worldwide Harmonized Light-Duty Vehicles Test Procedure".
+This test procedure for emissions and consumption values has applied to new type approvals of the classes M and N1 in the European Union since 1 September 2017 and has been mandatory for all new vehicles since 1 September 2018.

-Whereas with the old test, the test values were based on a synthetic driving profile, i.e. New European Driving Cycle (NEDC), the WLTP cycle (WLTC) is based on real-time data collected world-wide during road use.
-It therefore permits a better representation of everyday driving profiles.
+While the NEDC determined the test values using a synthetic driving profile, the WLTP cycle is based on the globally determined data from real road traffic.
+As a result, the WLTP is a better representation of everyday driving profiles.

 The new test cycle and the new test procedure are characterised by the following: